-Ground cherries (Physalis pruinosa) are one of the least well-known fruits to grow in your garden.
-These small, yellow berries have a sweet-tart flavor that is similar to pineapple with a very faint background flavor of tomato.
-Ground cherries—also known as cape gooseberry and husk tomato—are grown as annuals in areas that experience winter freezes.
-If you want to grow more fruit in your garden, but don't have the space for trees or large brambles, ground cherries may be just the thing.
+Ground cherries (Physalis pruinosa) are not a very well known fruit but they are easy to grow in your garden.
+These small, yellow berries have a sweet-tart flavor that is similar to pineapple with a very faint background flavor of the tomato.
+Ground cherries, also known as the cape gooseberry and husk tomato, are grown as annuals in areas that experience winter freezes.
+If you want to grow more fruit in your garden but don't have the space for trees or large brambles, ground cherries may be just the thing.

 Where to Grow Ground Cherries

 Ground cherries grow well in any area that has a relatively long growing season, particularly in USDA zones 4 and higher.
 The plant is not overly picky about soil, but well-draining soil amended with compost is ideal.
-You can grow ground cherries in traditional bed, raised beds and containers.
+You can grow ground cherries in a traditional bed, raised beds, and containers.
 Just make sure any container is at least 8 inches deep to allow for the plant's fairly large root system.
-Full sun is preferable, but ground cherries produce with a bit of shade as well.
+Full sun is preferable but ground cherries produce fruit with a bit of shade as well.

 Planting Ground Cherries

 Ground cherries should be started from seeds indoors, six to eight weeks before the last spring frost date in your area.
 They can be started in cell packs or soil blocks.
-They can be slow to germinate, but be patient.
+Ground cherries may be slow to germinate, but be patient.
 Once they get going, they grow steadily until it's time to harden them off.

 Plant the ground cherries 18 to 24 inches apart after the danger of frost has passed.
 You can bury the stems as you would with tomatoes, but this is rarely necessary; ground cherry seedlings tend to be compact and bushy rather than overly tall.
 They do not need to be staked or caged.
 As ground cherries grow, they grow wide rather than tall.
 Expect ground cherry plants to grow about 2 feet tall and 2 feet wide.
 If you don't want them to sprawl, use the smallest tomato cages you can find to support them and prevent them from spreading.